AmreeshTyagi/react-useUndoRedoState-hook/Readme.md

 ## Concept

-As with useState, useUndoableState accepts only 1 argument, the initial value.
+As with useState, useUndoRedoState accepts only 1 argument, the initial value.
 Behind the scenes, the hook uses two main variables to determine state - `index` (number) and `states` (array). `states` stores the historical values of the state while `index` determines current state by indicating the current position in the array. `states` is only written to after a debounced period of `debouncePeriod` (passed as second param of hook, defaults to 500).

 You may navigate through historical states by using the `goBack` and `goForward` functions emitted by the hook.
 However, if you make a call to `setState` and `index` is not at the end of the `states` array, all states after `index` is erased and `index` will go back to the end of the `states` array.